greglook/merkle-db/DESIGN.md

 ; return the last committed database version occurring before that time.
 (open-db conn db-name & [at-inst]) => db

-; Drop a database from the tracker.
-Note that this will not remove the block ; data, as it may be shared.
+; Drop a database ref.
+Note that this will not remove the block data, as it may be shared.
 (drop-db! conn db-name)
 ```